-On May 25, 2009, Talon concluded an agreement to acquire a 100% interest in Bancor Mineração Ltda., a Brazilian subsidiary of Kmine Holdings Ltd. which holds potash exploration licences in the Sergipe and Alagoas States of Brazil, for cash payments of US\$20 million, payable over 10 years.
-This is known as the Company's Sergipe Potash Project.
-The agreement for Bancor Mineração Ltda. also permits Talon to issue shares in partial satisfaction of the purchase price.
-The Company acquired interests in additional potash exploration licences during the balance of the year, including the right to acquire a 75% interest in a subsidiary of Lara Exploration Ltd (TSXV:LRA) which holds potash exploration licences in the Sergipe State for a cash payment of US\$0.5 million and a commitment to conduct US\$4 million work program over a four year period.
+On May 25, 2009, Talon concluded an agreement to acquire a 100% interest in Bancor Mineração Ltda., a Brazilian subsidiary of Kmine Holdings Ltd. holding potash exploration licences in the Sergipe and Alagoas States of Brazil, for cash payments of US\$20 million, payable over 10 years.
+This was known as the Company's Sergipe Potash Project.
+The agreement for Bancor Mineração Ltda. also permitted Talon to issue shares in partial satisfaction of the purchase price.
+The Company acquired interests in additional potash exploration licences during the balance of the year, including the right to acquire a 75% interest in a subsidiary of Lara Exploration Ltd. (TSXV: LRA) ("Lara") which held potash exploration licences in the Sergipe State for a cash payment of US\$500,000 and a commitment to conduct US\$4 million work program over a four year period.
+In April 2010, the transfer of Lara's potash exploration licences to Talon was completed.